Arisophy/django-compositepk-model/README.md

 That's all.
 No additional definitions or virtual fields are required.

-*1: "Migration" will fail because "primary_key=True" to multi-column.
+*1: "Migration" will fail because "primary_key=True" to multi-column unless "managed = False".
-    legacy tables already exisit, or must be created by hand.
+    Legacy tables already exisit, or have to be created by hand.
     Or, comment out "primary_key=True" and "managed=False" while migration.

 ### 2. Admin avairable